Choosing Your Path: 9 Public Health Concentrations

 November 17, 2020

 Public health keeps families healthy and communities strong.
-It provides health services in rural areas, immunizes children, and promotes on-the-job health and safety.
+It provides health services in rural areas, immunizations for children, and promotion of on-the-job health and safety.
 Public health also saves lives.
-As a result of public health efforts, the death rate of U.S. adults who smoke decreased from 42% to 25% between 1964 and 1997, according to the American Public Health Association (APHA).
+As a result of public health efforts, the death rate of U.S. adults who smoke decreased from 42 percent to 25 percent between 1964 and 1997, according to the American Public Health Association.

 9 Public Health Concentrations